maxsaber/fsh-devdays-2022/README.md

 # FHIR Shorthand: Let’s Build!
-## Example documentation updated October 2022
+_Example documentation updated October 2022_

-_Track Leads: Mark Kramer and Chris Moesel_
+_Original Track Leads: Mark Kramer and Chris Moesel_

 During this Let’s Build! session, you will learn how to build a small FHIR Implementation Guide (IG) by attempting to reproduce the US Core Patient profile using FHIR Shorthand.